Iowa Traffic Engineering Assistance Program (TEAP)

-TEAP provides traffic engineering expertise to local units of government.
-The purpose is to identify cost-effective traffic safety and operational improvements as well as potential funding sources to implement the recommendations.
-Typical studies include high-crash locations, unique lane configurations, obsolete traffic control devices, school pedestrians, truck routes, parking issues, and other traffic studies.
+TEAP provides up to 150 hours of free traffic engineering expertise to local units of government in the form of a traffic study.
+Studies identify cost-effective traffic safety and operational improvements as well as potential funding sources to implement the recommendations.

 The subject of the study must address an existing traffic/safety problem.
 This program is not intended for planning purposes.

 NEW FOR 2023/2024: For locations NOT on a state highway, requests must include a vulnerable road user safety component, such as bicycles or pedestrians.
 Studies involving a state highway may focus on any existing safety or operational concern.

 Applicants may be asked to assist with data collection, if needed (as-built plans, traffic counts, street maps, crash reports, etc.).

 TEAP will fund up to 150 hours of consultant time, free of charge.

 There is no deadline.
 Successful applications are funded year-round until resources are exhausted.